 To help you understand my dilemma, the chronicle of my struggle with bangs follows:

 4 ½ years old: I decide I want bangs.
 I chop off the hair above my forehead, continuing several inches backward to a length of ½ inch, giving myself a spectacularly unlovely reverse-Mohawk.

-I wear bangs and bleach my hair white throughout high school.
-In college I decide that bangs are unflattering and give them up entirely (I still bleach the crap out of my hair).
+High School: I wear bangs and bleach my hair white throughout high school.
+In college, I decide that bangs are unflattering and give them up entirely (I still bleach my hair mercilessly).

-The Melanie Griffith Incident: Several years ago, I go for a shoulder length cut with bangs.
-TF spends the next two months pointing out bang-less hairstyles on TV and in magazines, casually mentioning how becoming they would be on me.
-The real killer is an assessment from my bff, Susan.
+The Melanie Griffith Incident: Several years ago, I go for a shoulder-length cut with bangs.
+Egor spends the next two months pointing out bang-less hairstyles on TV and in magazines, mentioning how becoming they would be on me.
+The real killer is an assessment from my BFF, Susan.
 She tells me that my new hair makes me seem “mature” adding, “You look just like Melanie Griffith.”
 AAUUUGGGHHH!
 Needless to say, I swore off bangs for good—until today!